 Thank you.

-Regarding um the missile defense system, hopefully people realize that these systems are not ready to go overnight.
+Regarding the missile defense system, hopefully people realize that these systems are not ready to go overnight.

-Um, two points, Rush, I'd like to make.
+Two points, Rush, I'd like to make.

 Number one, thank God for Ronald Reagan, who got us started with Star Wars in the 80s, which was a front runner to what we call missile defense today.

-I remember at the time that the Democrats were absolutely outraged with Reagan.
+Point number two, I remember at the time that the Democrats were absolutely outraged with Reagan.

 They tried to make him out to be a crackpot.

-Not only was the system too expensive and it won't work, but do you remember the other point was we don't need it?
+Not only was the system too expensive and it won't work, but do you remember the other point was we don't need it.

 And those are my comments.

-I appreciate your calling, uh, Margaret.
+I appreciate your calling, Margaret.

 Yeah, they did worse than say it wouldn't work.

-Uh they made fun of it and laughed at it.
+They made fun of it and laughed at it.

 Big ideas to Democrats have no chance.